acrollet/rh/_posts/blog/2010-02-25-using-squid-caching-server-drush-module-downloads.md

 ```

 Good news!
 This time the request never went out to drupal.org.
-That\'s
+That's
 all I have for now, hope it helps someone.
 Please feel free to comment
 if you have difficulties with these instructions. (or success!)